RWTH-E3D/ifcnet-models/README.md

 IFCNet
 ==============================

-Neural Network Models for the [IFCNet Dataset](https://ifcnet.e3d.rwth-aachen.de/)
+Neural Network Models for the [IFCNet Dataset](https://ifcnet.e3d.rwth-aachen.de/).
+The paper can be found [here](https://arxiv.org/abs/2106.09712).

 ## Installation and Training